TIES Center: Meaningful Inclusion for Students with Significant Cognitive Disabilities

 TIES Center: Increasing Time, Instructional Effectiveness, Engagement, and State Support for Inclusive Practices for Students with Significant Cognitive Disabilities

-CAST, in collaboration with TIES Center, the national technical assistance center on inclusive practices and policies, leveraged the UDL Guidelines and user experience design practices to reduce barriers to equity.
-Our goal has been to support general and special educators to develop a process for collaboration in order to design inclusive lessons that include students with the most significant cognitive disabilities.
+CAST, in collaboration with TIES Center, the national technical assistance center on inclusive practices and policies from 2018–2022, leveraged the UDL Guidelines and user experience design practices to reduce barriers to equity.
+Our goal was to support general and special educators to develop a process for collaboration in order to design inclusive lessons that include students with the most significant cognitive disabilities.

 Gathering feedback from general and special education focus groups was critical to our process.
 We learned: